Claude Opus 4.5Batch 1

 The implicit Bayesianism throughout: he's constantly asking "what observation would maximally update my beliefs?" and seeking experiments that produce likelihood ratios so extreme that no statistical test is needed.
 He navigates the space of possible experiments by asking which would be most discriminative, not just which would be technically feasible.

-His hypothesis formation worked so well because he simultaneously held theories lightly (willing to revise) and took their consequences seriously (what would have to be true if this is right?).
+His formation worked so well because he simultaneously held theories lightly (willing to revise) and took their consequences seriously (what would have to be true if this is right?).
 The combination of epistemic humility with imaginative commitment to implications is the engine of his productivity.